kevinbdsouza/HiCClip/README.md

-# HiCFold
+# HiCClip
-Transformer that folds nucleotides to get Hi-C contacts
+Contrastive learning for Hi-C